-The Administration Team developed, posted, and distributed all materials and backup documentation for all 11 District Regular Meetings and one Special Called Meeting held in FY 2023.
-There were also five Public Hearings.
+The Administration Team developed, posted, and distributed all materials and backup documentation for all 10 District Regular Meetings and one Special Called Meeting held in FY 2024.
+There were also seven Public Hearings.
 All meeting minutes were approved by the Board at a subsequent meeting.
-Administrative staff maintained the officials records of each meeting on the District's website and in the District's library.
+Administrative staff maintained the officials records of each meeting on the District's website and in the District's digital library.